 What does ‘Provider of Last Resort’ mean?

-Which services are subject to the ‘Provider of Last Resort’ provisions?
+Which services are subject to the ‘Provider of Last Resort’ process?

 - Level 2 services such as disconnections and reconnections, and work on underground and overhead service conductors

-3. Inspection, maintenance, and testing of customer assets including HV assets (Note – this is for standard distribution system type assets and excludes emerging technology assets such PV, batteries, etc.)
+- Inspection, maintenance (including fault and emergency), and testing of customer assets including HV assets (this is for standard distribution and sub-transmission type assets and excludes emerging technology assets such PV, batteries, etc).

 You can find further information about the NSW ASP scheme at energy.nsw.gov.au.